moia-oss/aws-cfg-generator/README.md

 aws-cfg-generator is a CLI tool to generate configs for AWS helper tools based on an IAM user's permissions.

 To use this tool you need AWS credentials for an IAM user.
+This IAM user also needs sufficient permissions to read their own permission sets and group memberships.

 ## Supported tools